pmarreck/dirtree/README.md

 ### Sorting and depth (persistent)

-- `-d/--depth N` changes how deep the tree is rendered and writes that depth into `.dirtree-state`, so future runs inherit the same cutoff unless you override it again.
+- `-d/--depth N` changes how deep the tree is rendered (default depth is 4) and writes that depth into `.dirtree-state`, so future runs inherit the same cutoff unless you override it again.
 - `--sort MODE` accepts `modified` (default, newest-first) or `alpha` (lexicographic).
 Pair it with `--asc` or `--desc` to flip the direction.
 Both the mode and direction are persisted per directory so you only have to set them once.

+### Mode environment variables

+- `DIRTREE_SIMPLE=1` forces simple mode without passing `--simple`.
+- `DIRTREE_DECORATED=1` behaves like `--decorated`, keeping colors, hyperlinks, and glyphs even when piping dirtree’s output.
+- `DIRTREE_AUTO_SIMPLE=1` automatically switches to simple mode whenever stdout isn’t a TTY.

 ## Tests